Navigation (displayed along side of page)

 The customer's Salesforce account information is retrieved via the OPUS API (see Swagger).
 That

-key contains valid Customer Account Manager data.
-The value of camOwned
+cam key contains valid Customer Account Manager data.
+The value of camOwned should be

 or data can be assigned as attribute using stringified JSON